lawmurray/Birch/examples/MixedGaussian/README.md

 # MixedGaussian package

-Example models for the Birch probabilistic programming language.
+Mixed linear-nonlinear state-space model.
+The delayed sampling feature of Birch results in a Rao--Blackwellized particle filter with locally-optimal proposal being applied to this model.

+The model is detailed in [Lindsten and Schön (2010)](#references) and was used to demonstrate delayed sampling in [Murray et al. (2018)](#references).

 ## License

-Birch is open source software.
+This package is open source software.

 It is licensed under the Apache License, Version 2.0 (the "License"); you may not use it except in compliance with the License.
 You may obtain a copy of the License at <http://www.apache.org/licenses/LICENSE-2.0>.

 ## Getting started

-To build and install, use:
+To build, use:

     birch build
-    birch install

 To run, use: